Hiking in Spain: the way to know a country

 In www.spain.info you can find all the information you need about Long Distance paths in all of Spain.
 Use our search engine to find a trajectory or the map to find the paths in each region.
 All the paths include the distance, how many stages it is divided into, recommendations, useful addresses, information about services and ample articles.
 The portal also offers weather forecasts to make you trip as good as possible.

 Now it is up to you to decide where to go.
 The north awaits you with its Green Spain, perfect for nature lovers.
-This option allows you to enjoy many of the landscapes of the famous Way of Saint James, a trip through eight Spanish regions filled with intense cultural contrasts used by pilgrims to reach the Cathedral of Saint James of Compostela, in Galicia.
+This option allows you to enjoy many of the landscapes of the famous St James Way, a trip through eight Spanish regions filled with intense cultural contrasts used by pilgrims to reach the Cathedral of Saint James of Compostela, in Galicia.
 The north also offers the rugged Picos de Europa in Asturias and Cantabria, with spectacular routes like the one that follows the Cares River; or the majestic valleys of the Pyrenees in Catalonia, Navarra and Aragon.
 Hiking surrounded by the beautiful vineyards of La Rioja or the Basque Country is another option that is difficult to turn down.

 The Spanish interior also offers a variety of landscapes, both in Castilla y Leon (with the collosal peaks of their mountain ranges or their river canyons), and Madrid (whose routes will take you to monuments like the Monastery of El Escorial), Extremadura (through which passes the famous route called Way of Silver, with its well-known artistic heritage) and Castilla-La Mancha (whose plains allow the visitor to see the entire horizon and routes that cross the lands of the famous Don Quijote).